euparkeria/RedditJerk/README.md

     //this will make a lot of api calls and take a long time. post.fetchMoreComments(true);
     List<Comment> ALLflatComments = post.getFlatComments();

-    Link subm = post.getSubmissionPost().getData();
+    //Getting the Link(Submission) object of the Thread and replying to it Link subm = post.getSubmissionPost().getData();
     Comment myComment2 = subm.reply("South Park is Awesome!! :P");